Quadram13/nu_choate_league/README.md

 # nu_choate_league
-Python wrapper for sleeper fantasy http api

-If you're just here for the raw data, go to [src/unmunged](./src/unmunged/)

 # Overview
-I just threw this together to grab data from sleeper.
-Most of the data that we can use is here, except for draft info.
-Next step is to wrangle this data into usable parts.
+Fantasy football data from the Nu Choate League on sleeper, as well as code to retrieve it from the sleeper http api and reformat it.
+If you're just here for the data, here is the [unformatted](./src/unmunged) and [formatted](./src/munged) data.
 If you plan on contributing, please create a new branch instead of committing directly to main.
 Also, sleeper mentions in their [docs](https://docs.sleeper.com/#introduction) that excessive calls might lead to getting ip-blocked, so keep that in mind.

 # Setup
 Assuming you have python installed(version>=3.12)